-How and When to Ask for a Raise (+ Best Email Example)
+How to Ask for Raise and When to Ask for a Raise (+ Best Email Example)

 At some point in your career, you’ll need to ask for a raise.
 And you’ll need to know how to ask for a raise.
 The act of requesting an increase in your salary can feel stressful for the employee or job seeker.
 And in general, discussions about money can always be sensitive.
 But the reality is that this process can be much simpler and less stressful for you if you follow these guidelines.